Olical/web-asset-compiler/README.md

 # Using your compiled assets

 This is just a case of including the script.
 You can place it at the bottom of the body tag or in the head, it is entirely down to your preference.
-I reccomend placing it in the head though so that your browser has the styles the whole time that the page is loading.
+I recommend placing it in the head though so that your browser has the styles the whole time that the page is loading.

 No matter where you place it the styles will always be injected into the head tag.